awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-PrometheusEC2.md

        os: windows
    ```

 1. Set up the CloudWatch agent configuration\.
-First, navigate to the correct directly\.
+First, navigate to the correct directory\.
 On Linux, it is `/opt/aws/amazon-cloudwatch-agent/var/cwagent-config.json`\.
 On Windows, it is `C:\ProgramData\Amazon\AmazonCloudWatchAgent\cwagent-config.json`\.

    The following is a sample configuration with Java/JHX Prometheus metrics defined\.
 Be sure to replace *path\-to\-Prometheus\-Scrape\-Configuration\-file* with the correct path\.